trammell/recipe-book/susans-recipes.md

 ## White Turkey Chili

-FIXME

 Made with chunks of cooked turkey, this hearty chili is a wonderful way to use up leftovers from the Thanksgiving feast.
+Serves 6 to 8.

 > 2 Tbs. olive oil
 > 1 large yellow onion, diced